Audio Mastering with MasteringBOX

 Now, there’s a bit more to mastering for distribution when dealing with traditional physical media.
 The medium via which the artists sell the music is also important when mastering.
 For instance, mastering for a CD-ROM will differ slightly from mastering for a vinyl release.
 This difference is because these mediums have different specifications, sound qualities, and capacities.
 CD mastering, for instance, needs “Start Track” and “End Track” indexes to separate each song on the album.
 Vinyl producers master tracks analog, which requires additional changes to the low bass frequencies to compensate for the vinyl’s capacities.

-Now that “what is audio mastering” is out of the way, we need to ask why it’s so important.
+But, why is mastering so important?
 Today just about anyone can make music.
 DAWs have advanced, and the Internet is so riddled with tutorials that bedroom producers are springing up everywhere.
 This shift is great because it allows for more creativity, collaboration, and innovation.
 However, this doesn’t mean every song will be equal in the end.
 Audio Mastering plays a significant role in this.

 Songs that make it to the top 40 are handled and perfected by a team of professionals who know the ins and outs of audio.
 Of course, mastering doesn’t need to be done at this level.
 Still, without proper audio mastering, your music cannot compete with everything else out there, even at lower production levels.